 There's a wonderful young 26 year old autistic man that I have played music with for the past 6 years.
 I am grateful to him for reminding me of the beauty, simplicity and connection that music and song can bring into our lives.

-When I was 13 years old, I was like many kids, I wanted to play guitar, but I didn’t want to practice.
-So the few chords I did know, I played and played and played.
+When I was 13 years old, I was like many kids, I wanted to play guitar, but I didn’t want to practice and learn more; so the few chords I did know, I played and played and played.
 Just one chord over and over, two chords over and over.
 I had to get everything I could out of what I had !

-I put my ear on the side of the guitar and listened.
-I became aware that a D chord wasn’t just a D chord but contained every note, every sound, it was a symphony in itself.
-How D is strummed and picked, either soft or loud, all the endless possibilities and expressions, so much beauty.
+I put my ear on the side of the acoustic guitar and listened, I became aware that a D chord wasn’t just a D chord, but contained every note, every sound, it was a symphony in itself.
+How D is strummed and picked, either soft or loud, all the endless possibilities and expressions.

 I realized it’s no different to relating to people, you have to spend time with someone to really get to know them, to develop a relationship, to know the depth, complexity and beauty of them.